realdustsans/ABOUTME/README.md

 im looking for more friends uhm pls be my friend twirls hair

-u can always ask for my socials so we can chat more! :)
+u can always ask for my socials so we can chat more! :) but basically all my socials are the same..

 bye